dotnet/csharplang/meetings/working-groups/collection-literals/Core-interface-target-type-proposal.md

 1. We do not need any code anywhere that sits in service of supporting variable sizes, or supporting mutation.
 This means no overheads of checks, or invalidation of iterators, etc.

+1. Collections full of constants, with well-known patterns, could potentially be implemented without allocating contiguous storage for them.
+For example `[1, 2, 3, 4, 5, 6, 7, 8, 9, 10]` could be generated as `Enumerable.Range(1, 10)`, and so on.

     Overall, by not specifying explicit types, we actually open up a wealth of optimizations that both our own compiler or the BCL can choose to do.
-While synthesizing types may initially seem concerning, we do already do it for many cases today, including when we already generate `IEnumerables` with `yield`, and also for every array type of a different count generated.
+While synthesizing types may initially seem concerning, we do already do it for many cases today, including when we already generate `IEnumerables` with `yield`, and also for every array creation that has an initializer (like `new int[] { 1, 2, 3 }`).
 The surface area here is also exceptionally small.
-There are only three extremely basic operations to support.
+There are only three extremely basic operations to support (`GetEnumerator(),Count,this[]`).
 So the burden on the compiler to generate types for this feels completely acceptable, especially for the large wins we can achieve.

     There are still benefits though with the BCL taking this over.
 Specifically, if they do so, they can then implement internal interfaces they may query for.
 Or they can use their knowledge of the exact internal types they use to get to the underlying data in even more efficient ways (including potentially being able to grab spans to it).
 That said, if there was such an API to grab a span from an collection type, it would be good for that to be public so that the compiler could just implement that itself.